 8. What’s one small kindness someone showed you recently that you didn’t fully acknowledge at the time?

 9. Describe your favorite holiday memory.
-What made it that one and not another?
+What made it that one?

 10. What’s the best gift you ever gave someone else?
 What made it feel right?